home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 The [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) scores an integration on the code quality and user experience.
 Each level of the quality scale consists of a list of requirements.
 If an integration matches all requirements, it's considered to have reached that level.

 When your integration has no score, then don't add it to the manifest of your integration.
-However, be sure to look at the [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) list of requirements it helps to improve the code and user experience tremendously.
+However, be sure to look at the [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) list of requirements.
+It helps to improve the code and user experience tremendously.

-We can always highly recommend getting your integration scored.
+We highly recommend getting your integration scored.

 ```json5
 {